 If you’re hesitating because you’re reading “third parties,” relax.
 This isn’t the same as outsourcing a job to an unknown entity like your cable TV service might do!

-WooCommerce is an open-source software, meaning its coding information is open to developers.
+WooCommerce is open-source software, meaning its coding information is open to developers.
 This lets them create extensions for highly customized or more general use.
 Since QuickBooks is such a popular package, it’s attracted some of the smartest coding groups out there to integrate it with WooCommerce.

 Four third-party extensions have consistently garnered the best reviews: